 Ira White, native to Richmond, Virginia, discovered his love for dance through Richmond Ballet’s Minds In Motion program.
 Soon after, he signed up for ballet and other countless classes that Richmond Ballet offered.
-Through the years, he rose through the ranks of the School, including a year spent in its trainee program and three seasons in the second company.
-He is proud to be in his sixth year with the main company.
+Over the years, he rose through the ranks of the School, including a year spent in its trainee program and three seasons in the second company.
+He is proud to be in his seventh season with the main company and has the privilege of teaching Musical Theater Dance to School of Richmond Ballet students.

 Education & Training